CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Algorithmic Crush/README.md

 ## Algorithm

 ### Overview
-The naive method to solve this problem involves adding the value of ‘k’ to each element in the list from ‘a’ to ‘b’ inclusively for each of the ‘M’ operations.
-The issue is that this could be an O(N*M) operation if ‘a’ is 1 and ‘b’ is ‘N’ for each of the ‘M’ operations.

 The main realization that helps reduce the complexity of the problem is that one doesn’t need to worry about when a specific operation begins or ends.

 For example, one could have this input: